ethandmd/bootrs/README.md

     jmp long_mode_entry /* And enter Rust, not coming back! */
 ```

-The internal order of operations here may or may not matter, I did not get an empiric read on whether things breakdown if you setup page tables before
-the stack or not.
-However, these steps took inspiration from the Intel SDM, the Linux kernel (arch/x86/platform/pvh/head.S), and the OSDev Wiki.
-In this
-early boot stage I opt to identity map the entirety of physical memory such that all virtual addresses == physical addresses.
+These steps took inspiration from the Intel SDM, the Linux kernel (arch/x86/platform/pvh/head.S), and the OSDev Wiki.
+In this early boot stage I opt to identity map the entirety of physical memory such that all virtual addresses == physical addresses.
 In the relatively-near future
 this will change for two reasons:
 + I would like to incorporate something like a pre-built page table, since mapping the entire physical address space (even with huge pages) is time-
 consuming.
-+ Identity maps are not advantageous as they lead to fragmentation down the line which impedes operations like allocating large contiguous regions of memory.+ Lastly, I am not carefully using flags on the page table entries, for example, the stack should be read+write, while the `.text` segment should be
++ Identity maps are not advantageous as they lead to fragmentation down the line which impedes operations like allocating large contiguous regions of memory.
-red+execute.
++ Lastly, this method makes using flags on the page table entries difficult, for example, the stack should be read+write, while the `.text` segment should be read+execute.

 This brings us to the next bit of intracacy: all early boot stack and page table data is in the `.bss` section, eventually the kernel will zero `.bss` and
 remap the entire kernel address space, so storing any data that will be long-lived must be done carefully.
 After setting up the page tables, the system
 MUST have paging enabled before jumping to 64-bit mode.
-This is a relatelivy boring but extremely error prone manuever where the kernel sets the PAE bit
+This is a relatelivy boring but extremely error prone manuever (for me at least) where the kernel sets the PAE bit
 in `%cr4`, the paging bit in `%cr0` and lastly, writes the address of the top level page table in `%cr3`.

 The final requirement before jumping to long mode is configuring a Global Descriptor Table (GDT).
 Although memory segmentation will *not* be used in this
 `x86_64` kernel, the GDT must still be setup and loaded using the `lgdt` command.
-This entire operation caused me *extreme* headaches.
+This entire operation caused me *extreme* headaches as this was my first experience configuring an x86_64 bare metal target.
 Here is the GDT
 layout I landed on:
 ```
-unifire/src/platform/pvh/boot.S
+bootrs/src/platform/pvh/boot.S

     .section .rodata
     .balign 8